Ivan Crnojević: Legacy

 Ivan brought a range of legislative acts that were later of great importance for the legal and cultural history of a future Montenegro.
 He was succeeded by his son Đurađ Crnojević, who established one of the first Cyrillic printing houses in the Balkans.
 His youngest son Stanko converted to Islam and received the name Skender, hence he is also known as Skenderbeg Crnojević, and became the Ottoman sanjakbey of the Sanjak of Montenegro when it was established in 1514.

-Ivan's last capital Cetinje, a town founded by him, became the capital of Prince-Bishopric of Montenegro at the end of the 17th century and remained the capital of Montenegro until today.
+Ivan's last capital Cetinje, a town founded by him, became the capital of Prince-Bishopric of Montenegro at the end of the 17th century.
 The modern-day Cetinje Monastery was built between 1701 and 1704 on the site of the former Ivan's court.
 On the site of the monastery of the Mother of Christ built by Ivan, prince Nicholas built a new church in the 19th century, so called Court Church.
 In the 20th century the church went through several major reconstructions.
 During one of them Ivan's grave was found and his bones were moved to the bank safe.
-In 2010 Montenegrin government buried the bones of Ivan Crnojević in the Court Church, in a ceremony which was closed for the public.
+In 2010 Montenegrin government buried the bones of Ivan Crnojević in the Court Church, in a ceremony which was closed to the public.